- About us

 100 liters of helix for Rotator = ± 80 grams of feed breaking down per day

-So with ±20 liters of Helix material, our bacteria in the Rotator can break down just as much food as with a moving bed!
-(And that too without getting out of breath and with a faster boot!)
+So with ±20 liters of Helix material, our bacteria in the Rotator can break down just as much food as 100 Liters in a moving bed!
+(And that too without getting out of breath and with a faster start up time!)

 What type of filter would our friend choose the Nitrifying Bacteria for…??